Top 10 Tips for Success at Your Unemployment Hearing

 Having an attorney (such as me) represent you at your unemployment hearing generally enables you to have your best opportunity (by far) to prevail at that hearing - for the reasons listed here - towards enabling you to receive your unemployment compensation benefits (and/or to avoid you having to repay thousands of dollars of benefits that you have already received).

-That said, separate and apart from having an attorney representing you at the hearing, there are certain things that you can - and should - do during (and in preparation for) the hearing that will increase your likelihood of success at that hearing.
-In this regards see the following practical tips:
+That said, separate and apart from having an attorney representing you at the hearing, there are certain things that you can - and should - do during (and in preparation for) the hearing that will greatly increase your likelihood of success at that hearing.
+In this regard see the following tried and true practical tips:

 Section A - Present a positive and truthful demeanor during the hearing

 - Be in a quiet spot for the hearing, have a phone that gets good reception - and talk in a volume that enables the Judge to clearly hear you (don't whisper/ don't yell).

 - Be very respectful and courteous of all persons who are present at the hearing, and regardless of what happens during the hearing do not express anger but rather stay truthful, humble and sincere.